willthames/ansiblefest2018/slides/slides.md

 # About Kubernetes

-* Kubernetes is a management framework for distributed clusters of container instances
+* Kubernetes is a platform for managing, scaling and deploying applications running on containers across distributed networks
-* Kubernetes continually runs a reconciliation loop to ensure the cluster is in the desired state and corrects it if possible if not
+* Kubernetes continually runs a reconciliation loop to ensure the cluster is in the desired state and corrects it if possible

 ---

-# Important Kubernetes resources
+# Kubernetes as a common language

-* Pod - unit of compute containing one or more containers, each running their own particular image version with their individual configuration
-* Deployments - ensure that the right number of replicas of a Pod are running, and that upgrades from one Pod specification to a new one are handled correctly
+Kubernetes allows the specification of common characteristics of applications and services:

+* an application's deployable and its associated configuration (`Pod`)
+* how many replicas should run, and where;
+  how should updates be handled (`Deployment`/`DaemonSet`)
+* what endpoints should be exposed to the applications (`Service`)
+* what traffic should go to the `Service` (`Ingress`)

 <aside class="notes">
 * e.g. environment variables, volume mounts